SergeyFM/SergeyFM/README.md

 <br> <br>
 💥 I’m happy to be part of the #GitHub community and have the chance to share my ideas and learn from you all! <br> <br>
 <img src="panorama.jpg" height=50px width=100%>
-🏃 Besides programming, my hobbies include marathon running, photography and learning human languages - so far I can speak English, German and my native language Russian.
+🏃 Besides programming, my hobbies include marathon running, photography and learning human languages - so far I can speak English, German and Russian (my native language).
 <br><br>

 ✨ Please feel free to let me know if anything.  <br>